Aging & Health A to Z

-Except under extraordinary circumstances, you have the legal right to make decisions about your body and your medical care.
-Ideally, these decisions should be made by capable, informed patients after discussion with their physicians and other members of their healthcare team.
-This basic principle of informed consent is a legal and ethical practice that underlies medical care and research in the US.
-It is based on our society’s respect for independence and self-determination.
+Except under extraordinary circumstances, people have the legal right to make decisions about their bodies and their health care.
+Ideally, these decisions should be made by capable, informed individuals after discussion with their physicians, nurse practitioners, and other members of their team of healthcare providers.
+This basic principle of informed consent is a legal and ethical practice that underlies health care and human research in the US.
+It is based upon our society’s respect for independence and self-determination for all.

 What is Informed Consent?

-Informed consent is a legal doctrine stating that you have the power to choose among medically reasonable plans for your care.
-Carrying out informed consent requires effective communication between you and your healthcare professional.
-It also requires that you be able to make informed choices and to discuss many things (as often as needed) with your healthcare team, including the following:
+Informed consent is a legal principle stating that people have the power to choose among medically reasonable plans for their healthcare.
+Carrying out informed consent requires effective communication between people and their healthcare providers.
+It also requires that the individual is able to make informed choices and to discuss many things, as often as needed, with the healthcare team, including the following:

 - the overall outlook (prognosis)